Why make a market?

-If a CEDAH (Central Database of Available Hours) is just turned on for a given city, it will be swamped by people needing the work.
-Demand for their labor will move more slowly.
-We can see this in data from one of the London (UK) local governments that launched a market:
+If a strongly worker-centric labor platform is just turned on for a given city, it will be swamped by people needing better work.
+Demand for their labor will move more cautiously.
+We can see this in data from one of the London (UK) local governments that launched:

 Officials put the platform in their website, encouraging intermediaries to do the same, then approve workers.
 In week of launch there was 18,000 hours of resident availability….but 70 hours of bookings.
 The second week; bookings were up to 150 hours but availability was down to 12,000.
 Both trends continued until the market stabilized at about 500 hours of weekly bookings sustaining a pool of some 40 workers.